fxhash/fxhash-boilerplate/README.md

 ## Installation

+> First, make sure that your node version is >= 14

 Clone the repository on your machine and move to the directory
 ```sh
 $ git clone https://github.com/fxhash/fxhash-webpack-boilerplate.git your_folder && cd your_folder